Info-443-Spring-2023/project-2-Vue/README.md

 The Vue Router is an important feature in Vue.js applications that works in tandem with the ViewModel layer.
 It improves the MVVM architecture's efficacy by controlling application navigation, allowing for more sophisticated user interfaces with multiple views and navigation pathways.
 Vue Router refreshes the ViewModel, which then updates the View when the navigation path changes.
 This enables the user interface to be relatively simple.

 Indeed, Vue Router employs several important software design patterns to improve its efficiency and maintainability.

+####Front Controller Pattern:
+Vue Router acts as a "Front Controller," a design pattern that centralizes all requests and routing rules.
+The router instance in Vue Router serves as this controller, managing the routing rules and processing multiple route requests.
+- Context: Vue Router applies the Front Controller pattern, centralizing all request handling.
+- Problem: Without a centralized system, handling and processing requests for multiple routes can become scattered, leading to potential inconsistencies and increased complexity.
+- Solution: The router instance in Vue Router acts as a front controller, controlling all routing rules and processing all route requests.
+It provides a centralized point of control, thereby reducing complexity and increasing predictability.

+####Facade Pattern:
+Vue Router simplifies complex processes like managing browser history or matching routes, presenting a streamlined interface for developers.
+This design pattern, known as the Facade pattern, abstracts complexity, allowing developers to interact with complicated subsystems through a simplified 'facade,' thus enhancing user experience.
+- Context: Vue Router uses the Facade pattern to simplify its API for developers.
+- Problem: Managing browser history, handling route matching, and updating components can be complex.
+Direct interaction with these subsystems can lead to mistakes and unnecessary complexity.
+- Solution: Vue Router provides a simple interface for these complex subsystems.
+It abstracts the underlying complexity, allowing developers to interact with the router's features without understanding all the details of how they work.

 ## Architectural Assessment
 - Single Responsibility Principle